-The Brookfield project comprises two elements; Brookfield Riverside and Brookfield Garden Village.
+Planning permission for the Brookfield Riverside project was issued in February 2025.
 The Brookfield Riverside development will combine the Brookfield Centre and Brookfield Retail Park into a new and expanded town centre with shops, cafes, restaurants and leisure attractions.

-Brookfield Garden Village will provide residential dwellings.
-These homes will sit alongside the new town centre and will form a brand new community.
-The Planning Committee resolved to grant planning permission for these two sites in June 2023.
+The sister project to Brookfield Riverside, Brookfield Garden Village will provide approximately 1,500 residential dwellings.
+These homes will sit alongside the new town centre and will form a new community.